WilfriedMercier/TopWatch/README.md

 # TopWatch

 ## Description
-A small analog clock which remains on top of other applications with a transparent background (and no window decorations with some decoration managers) built with pyQt.
+A small digital clock which remains on top of other applications with a transparent background (and no window decorations with some decoration managers) built with pyQt.

 # What is required to run it ?